How to Make a Website

 With thousands of plugins to choose from, it can be overwhelming to search and find the plugins you need.

-WP editor pick of the best WordPress plugins that you should be essentials to your site.
+WP editor pick of the best WordPress plugins that you should be essentials to your Website.

 Backup – UpdraftPlus is the best WordPress backup plugin.
 You need to create regular backups of your website in case something ever goes wrong.